mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

 \subsubsection{Application: Resting state fMRI data}

-We fit a mVAR model with lags 1, 2 and 3 to resting state fMRI data of a single participant \citep{schmittmann2015making}.
-The dataset consists of BOLD measurements of 68 voxels for 240 time points, where the average sampling frequency is 2 seconds.
-The data is loaded automatically from the \pkg{mgm} pacakge.
-All BOLD measurements are modeled as continuous-Gaussians, and accordingly we specify the number of levels to be equal to 1 for all variables.
-We select the regularization parameter $\lambda$ with 10-fold cross validation, and we include lags of order 1, 2 and 3.
+We fit an mVAR model with lags 1, 2 and 3 to resting state fMRI data of a single participant.
+The dataset consists of BOLD measurements of 68 voxels for 240 time points, where the average sampling frequency is 2 seconds \citep[for details see][]{schmittmann2015making}.
+The data is loaded automatically with the \pkg{mgm} package.
+All BOLD measurements are modeled as conditional Gaussians, and accordingly we specify the number of levels to be equal to 1 for all variables.
+We select the regularization parameters $\lambda$ with the EBIC with tuning parameter $\gamma = 0.25$, and we include lags of order 1, 2 and 3.